frame-lang/frame-docs/getting_started/actions_block.rst

-Unlike Interface Methods, Actions can contain code, both Frame code as well as code from target languages.
+Unlike Interface Methods, Actions can contain code - both Frame code as well as code from target languages.
 As this program is being transpiled into Python, we can use the built-in Python **print()** function to do the actual printing.

+.. note:: This is possible because the Python `print()` function conforms to the
+          syntax Frame expects.
+Much of the syntax of other languages does **not** conform to Frame's lexing and parsing rules and must be enclosed in a superstring to properly parse.

 .. code-block::
     :caption: Actions in Python